SillyFreak/typst-stack-pointer/stack-pointer/src/lib.typ

 #import "@preview/polylux:0.3.1": only

-// this utility is based on steps and actions.
-A step is a dict of the form
-//    (line: <number>|none|SKIP, actions: (<action>, ...))
-// unless the line is SKIP, a step results in a polylux subslide.

-#let SKIP = "SKIP"

-// Each action in a step defines what the step did to the stack:

-// adds a stack frame for calling the named function
-#let call(name) = (type: "call", name: name)
-// adds a variable to the current stack frame
-#let push(name, value) = (type: "push", name: name, value: value)
-// assigns an already existing variable of the current stack frame
-#let assign(name, value) = (type: "assign", name: name, value: value)
-// pops the current stack frame
-#let ret() = (type: "return")

-// a step is usually created by the `l` function.
-That function does not return
-// just a step, but an array of one step so that multiple `l` calls can be
-// joined the name `l` refers to the fact that steps are closely associated with
-// lines of code
-//
-// line: the line number (relative to `first-line`) to be highlighted at this step
-//    if this (or first-line) is `none`, no line will be highlighted.
-If this is
-//    `SKIP`, the actions will still be recorded but no subslide be created.
-// first-line: the base line number; usually the first line of a function, so that
-//    lines can be easily inserted without having to adjust subsequent functions
-// ..actions: the actions that are part of this step
-//
-// returns: an array containing a single step
+#import "effects.typ": *

+/// Sequence item with type `"step"`: a single step at which execution state can be inspected.
+/// A step can have any fields associated with it that can be used to visualize the execution state.
+///
+/// - ..args (dictionary): exclusively named arguments to be added to the step
+/// -> array
-#let l(line, ..actions, first-line: 0) = {
+#let step(..args) = {
-  assert(actions.named().len() == 0)
+  assert(args.pos().len() == 0, message: "only named arguments allowed")
-  let line = if line == SKIP {
+  let args = args.named()
-    SKIP
-  } else if first-line != none and line != none {
-    first-line + line
+  assert("type" not in args, message: "type can't be used as a field in a step") ((type: "step", ..args),)
 }

-  // return an array with one step in it. when called multiple times,
-  // the arrays will be joined
-  ((line: line, actions: actions.pos()),)
+/// A template for creating functions like @@l().
+This function takes effects as positional
+/// parameters and step fields as named parameters.
+To Define a custom `l()`-like function, use
+/// something like this:
+/// ```typ
+/// #let my-l(foo, ..args) = bare-l(foo: foo, ..args)
+/// ```
+/// Now `my-l()` lets you specify the `foo` field for your executions as a positional parameter.
+///
+/// - ..args (arguments): the effects to apply before the next step, and the fields for the next step
+/// -> array
+#let bare-l(..args) = {
+  let effects = args.pos()
+  let args = args.named()
+  for effect in effects {
+    effect
   }

-// a pseudo-step recognized `simulate-func`.
-A simulated function may generate
-// this as its last "step" to signify its return value.
-A function that doesn't
-// use this can simply be called by another simulated function like this:
-//
-//    my-func(a, b)
-//
-// which will result in its steps being put into the sequence where it is
-// called.
-A function that calls `exit()` is called like this:
-//
-//    let (result, ..steps) = my-func(a, b); steps
-//
-// here, the result given to `exit()` is destructured into its own variable,
-// and the steps are emitted so that they appear in the sequence of steps.
-//
-// `exit()` being called multiple times or not after any other steps is an
-// error.
-#let exit(result) = ((result: result),)

-// a helper for writing functions that produce an array of steps.
-This function
-// automatically inserts call and return actions (in a step with SKIP).
-If you
-// want to display the call step, just insert a visible step at the beginning
-// of your simulation; for the return step, do the same directly after calling
-// the function.
-//
-// name: the name of the function; used for the call action
-// first-line: the line at which the simulated function starts
-// callback: simulates the function, receives `l.with(first-line: first-line)`,
-//    which makes creating steps more convenient.
-//
-// returns: the sequence of steps.
-If `exit` was called, the result value is
-//    the first element and needs to be consumed by the caller.
-After that,
-//    there's the SKIPped call step, the steps from the simulation, and the
-//    SKIPped return step.
-#let simulate-func(name, first-line, callback) = {
+  step(..args)
+}

+/// -> array
+/// High-level step creating function.
+Emits any number of effects, followed by a single step.
+This
+/// function takes a line number as a positional parameter, then effects as additional positional
+/// parameters, and step fields as named parameters.
+///
+/// - line (integer): the line number to add to the step as a field
+/// - ..args (arguments): the effects to apply before the next step, and the extra fields for the next step
+/// -> array
+#let l(line, ..args) = bare-l(line: line, ..args)

+/// Sequence item-like value with type `"return-value"` for @@func(): a simulated function may
+/// generate this as its last "item" to signify its return value.
+A function that doesn't use this
+/// can simply be called by another like this:
+/// ```typc
+/// my-func(a, b)
+/// ```
+/// which will result in its sequence items being put into the sequence where it is called.
+A
+/// function that calls `retval()` is called like this:
+/// ```typc
+/// let (result, ..rest) = my-func(a, b); rest
+/// ```
+/// here, the result given to `retval()` is destructured into its own variable, and the real items
+/// are emitted so that they appear in the sequence of steps.
+///
+/// `retval()` being called multiple times or not as the last item is an error.
+///
+/// - result (any): the return value of the function
+/// -> array
+#let retval(result) = ((type: "return-value", result: result),)

+/// A helper for writing functions that produce execution sequences.
+This function automatically
+/// inserts @@call() and @@ret() effects.
+The implementation used by this function is given as a
+/// closure that receives a function similar to @@l(), but which adapts the line number according to
+/// the `first-line` parameter.
+///
+/// Usually, the first thing in a function using this will be a step to show the function call,
+/// optionally preceded by @@push() effects for the parameters.
+The last thing may be a @@retval()
+/// pseudo sequence item.
+If it is, then the returned array will have the return value as the
+/// _first_ element.
+///
+/// The return effect is not part of a step generated by this function; usually the caller will add
+/// a step to display the new state at the location (line number) to which execution returned.
+///
+/// - name (string): the name of the function; used for the call effect
+/// - first-line (int): the line at which the simulated function starts
+/// - callback: simulates the function, receives an `l()`-like function
+/// -> array
+#let func(name, first-line, callback) = {
+  import "effects.typ": call, ret

   // evaluate the function
+  let _l(line, ..args) = {
+    if line != none and first-line != none {
+      line = first-line + line
+    }
+    l(line, ..args)
+  }
-  let steps = callback(l.with(first-line: first-line))
+  let steps = callback(_l)

-  // if there was an exit(), extract it and the value from it let result = if "result" in steps.last().keys() {
+  // if there was an exit(), extract it and the value from it let result = if steps.last().type == "return-value" {
     (steps.remove(steps.len() - 1).result,)
   }

   // if there is exit() anywhere else, that's an error assert(
-    steps.all(step => "result" not in step.keys()),
+    steps.all(step => step.type != "return-value"),
     message: "only one exit() at the end of a function execution is allowed: " + repr(steps) )

   // prepend the result, if any
   result
   // assemble the final steps
-  l(SKIP, call(name))
+  call(name)
   steps
-  l(SKIP, ret())
+  ret()
 }

-// for each subslide (non-SKIPped step) that has an associated line (not none),
-// renders the current line at that step.
-#let line-markers(steps, render) = {
-  let when = 0
-  for step in steps {
-    // for line markers, there's nothing to do at SKIPped steps
-    // just make sure that we're not even incrementing the subslide counter if step.line == SKIP { continue }
-    when += 1

-    if step.line != none {
-      // this step has an associated line;
-      // render the highlight only in the specific subslide only(when, render(step))
-    }
-  }
-}

-// Processes all actions.
-For each subslide (non-SKIPped step), renders the
-// state after the current step.
-#let stack(steps, render) = {
-  let stack = ()

-  let when = 0
-  for step in steps {
-    // apply the actions of the current step for (type: t, ..action) in step.actions {
-      if t == "call" {
-        stack.push((..action, vars: ()))
+/// Simulates the given execution sequence and returns an array of states for each step in the
+/// sequence.
+Each element of the array is a dictionary with two fields:
+/// - `step`: the fields of the step (not including the type); this will often include a line number
+/// - `state`: the execution state according to the executed effects.
+Currently, the state only
+///   contains a `stack` field, which is in turn an array of stack frames with `name` and `vars`
+///   fields.
+///
+/// In total, the returned value looks like this:
+/// ```typc
+/// (
+///   (
+///     step: (line: 1, ...),       // any step fields
+///     state: (                    // currently, executuion state is only the stack
+///       stack: (
+///         (name: "main", vars: (  // function main is the topmost stack frame
+///           foo: 1,               // local variable foo in main has value 1
+///           ...                   // more local variables
+///         )),
+///         ...                     // more stack frames
+///       )
+///     )
+///   ),
+///   ...                           // execution states for other steps
+/// )
+///
+/// ```
+///
+/// - sequence (array): an execution sequence
+/// -> dictionary
+#let execute(sequence) = {
+  let state = (stack: ())
+  let steps = ()

+  for (type: t, ..rest) in sequence {
+    // step
+    if t == "step" {
+      steps.push((
+        step: rest,
+        state: state,
+      ))
+    // effects
+    } else if t == "call" {
+      let (name,) = rest
+      state.stack.push((name: name, vars: (:)))
     } else if t == "push" {
-        stack.last().vars.push(action)
+      let (name, value) = rest
+      state.stack.last().vars.insert(name, value)
     } else if t == "assign" {
-        let index = stack.last().vars.position(x => x.name == action.name)
+      let (name, value) = rest
-        stack.last().vars.at(index) = action
+      state.stack.last().vars.at(name) = value
-      } else if t == "pop" {
-        let _ = stack.last().vars.pop()
     } else if t == "return" {
-        let _ = stack.pop()
+      let _ = state.stack.pop()
+    // unknown
     } else {
       panic(t)
     }
   }

-    // rendering only happens for non-SKIPped steps
-    // just make sure that we're not even incrementing the subslide counter if step.line == SKIP { continue }
-    when += 1

-    // render that state only in the specific subslide only(when, render(stack))
-  }
+  steps
 }